mindctrl/alienship/README.md

 TO DO LIST
 ==========

-+ Level 3 dropdowns do not work as expected
 + Clean up code
 + Separate loop from markup
 + Shortcodes for buttons, labels, tables, alerts, wells/panels, scaffolding, modals, tooltips, popovers, tabs...